Extra and Extended Breaks

 Approval for Extended Time May Include Approval for Extra Breaks

-Students who are approved to test with extended time and who will take the redesigned SAT (launching in March 2016), the redesigned PSAT/NMSQT (launching October 2015), or the PSAT 10 (launching February 2016) are also automatically approved to test with extra breaks.
+Students who are approved to test with extended time and who will take the redesigned SAT (launching in March 2016), the redesigned PSAT/NMSQT (launched October 2015), or the PSAT 10 (launching February 2016) are also automatically approved to test with extra breaks.